-Praise for Professor Douglas A. Gentile
+Praise for Douglas Gentile

 “Professor Doug Gentile is one of the top scholars in the world on media and kids.
 He has researched this topic for decades, and his work is highly cited by other scholars.
 Professor Gentile’s research not only advances science on this topic; it also helps policymakers, pediatricians, and parents make more informed decisions.” – Brad J. Bushman, Professor of Communication and Psychology, Ohio State University

 “Professor Gentile is one of the handful of most knowledgeable experts in the country on children and media.
 He’s also, not coincidentally, one of the leading researchers.
 I’d take his word for effects of media on kids anytime.” – Vic Strasburger, M.D., Distinguished Professor of Pediatrics Emeritus, University of New Mexico School of Medicine